bmwcarit/ramses/doc/sphinx/logic.rst

     We strongly discourage setting values to ``Ramses`` objects and to ``Ramses Logic`` bindings in the same update cycle for the same property to avoid unexpected behavior.
 At any given time, use one *or* the other, not both mechanisms to set values!

-The ``Logic Engine`` can be also serialized and deserialized into binary files for fast loading.
-The above data flow rules still apply as if all the scripts and binding objects were just created.
-The first call to :func:`ramses::LogicEngine::update` after loading from file will execute all scripts.
-Binding values will only be passed further to ``Ramses`` if their values were modified, e.g. by a link which produced a different value than before saving, or if the application called :func:`ramses::Property::set` explicitly on any of the bindings' input properties.
-For more details on saving and loading, see the :ref:`section further down <Saving/Loading from file>`.

 ===================================
 Logic node creation
 ===================================